jay0x5/Aveon/README.md

 # Getting Started
-# Warning!!

-  - Since it is still under Developement, it is not recommended to use this system with any of your professional work like websites or apps.

 # File Structure:
    - Initial folder includes the server.js file which is the main code initially built.</br>